Barbara Will, unliking Stein, and scholarly malpractice

 The factors that impede the fulfillment of the democratic promise go far beyond any one group or epoch, of course.
 Above, in section III, I cited a review of Faÿ’s book that said he “pushed [a] ‘large thesis’ despite all facts to the contrary” and “blithely resolved problems of causality that had perplexed historians for decades.”
 It seems that Faÿ’s critics, Will included, regard his singling out of Freemasons as ultimately beyond explanation, concluding that it’s his own paranoid narrative for political instability and loss.

 Then there is the magnitude of his war crimes, which remains somewhat speculative.
 Here is Will’s conclusion to her account of his trial: “No document exists that directly links Faÿ to these deportations or killings; whatever involvement he had in the system that facilitated these actions was steps removed from their terrible final outcome.”
-Again, there is Will’s paranoid reading, her “No document exists” (with the suggestion that it could).
-But the “steps removed” is her admission that even if his actions were clearly despicable, connecting them to outcomes, or even to his writing, is an effort pitted with gaps.
+This “steps removed” is Will’s admission that even if his actions were clearly despicable, connecting them to outcomes, or even to his writing, is an effort pitted with gaps.
 Will could have said more about Nazi targeting of Freemasons in Europe (not just France) to contextualize the move, for Faÿ, from writing about Freemasons to playing a role in mass murder.
 Faÿ wrote accusingly about Freemasons, but the Nazis had an extermination plan.

 I ask questions but, for me, Will doesn’t have to solve all of this.
 Even if I have doubts about the accuracy of Will’s portrait of Faÿ, its often decontextualized focus on him, this is the part of the book I find most compelling and relatively open to nuance.
 The case against Faÿ is closed so she can explore its contradictions.
 Will’s paranoid mode is mostly reserved for Stein, tied as it is to the solving of the so-called mystery of her WWII survival.